Browse conference sessions Below.

 Tina Dacin is the E. Marie Shantz Professor of Strategy and Organizational Behavior at Queen's University’s School of Business.
 Her research interests include organizational and institutional change, social entrepreneurship, and strategic collaboration with an emphasis on partner selection in alliances.
 Her work has been widely published and she sits on the Editorial Boards of the Journal of Management & Governance, the SMJ and as Section Editor for Journal of Management Inquiry and Senior Editor for Organization Science.
 She has previously served as a Senior Editor and a Consulting Editor for Journal of International Business Studies and for multiple terms on the Editorial Review Boards of other leading journals.
 She is currently Incoming Chair of the College of Organization Science at Informs and is the recent past Chair of the Corporate Strategy and Governance IG of the SMS as well as recent past Chair of the Organization and Management Theory Division of the AoM.

-Nicolai Foss, Copenhagen Business School — Panelist
+Nicolai Foss, Bocconi University — Panelist

 Marjorie Lyles, Indiana University — Panelist